 Suppression lists

 Transact XML supports FCC, domain, prefix, and global- level suppression.
-You’ll find the FCC, Domain, and prefixes that are not allowed for your particular organization within the Email Blocking section.
-Go To Settings > Org Admin > Email Blocking.
+You’ll find the FCC, Domain, and prefixes that aren't allowed for your particular organization within the Email blocking section.
+Go To Settings > Administration > Email blocking.

 Transact XML only supports global suppression as the design of Transact is to send an email based on some sort of recipient action.

-It is up to you to handle your opt outs and undeliverables by exporting these metrics from your reports or you can export the master suppression list manually or by using the Export List API.
+It is up to you to handle your opt-outs and undeliverables by exporting these metrics from your reports, exporting the master suppression list manually or by using the Export list API.

 Duplicate contacts within a Transact list